-You may not have your college goals mapped out yet, but starting the academic and recruiting process as early as freshman year in high school is key to not missing out on future opportunities.
+While you may not have your college goals mapped out yet, starting the academic and recruiting process as early as freshman year in high school is key to not missing out on future opportunities.

 Confirm Course Registration – You will need to confirm that you are registered for at least 4 units (8 semesters) of NCAA-approved core courses at your school.

 NCAA-approved subject areas that should be taken freshman year include English and Math, Social Science, Natural Science, and/or World Language usually fulfill the other requirements.

 If you are registered for fewer than 4 NCAA-approved core courses freshman year, plan for summer school to ensure you don’t fall behind.